New Service - 2026

 AI Supply Chain Security

 Third-party LLM providers, open-weight models, fine-tuning datasets, and ML dependencies all extend your attack surface.
-We assess model provenance, training data integrity, plugin ecosystems, and vendor security posture.
+We assess provenance, integrity, and vendor risk.

 Model Provenance Plugin Security Dataset Integrity Vendor Risk